nando-2002/Numba-CFD/README.md

 # Python CFD

 > A simple and fast Python implementation of the Navier Stokes equations in 2 (and maybe 3!) dimensions.
-Speed is achieved by using just-in-time compilation through Numba, which also allows for CPU parallelization.
-GPU parallelization will also soon be implemented with CUDA, through Numba.
+Speed is achieved by using just-in-time compilation through Numba, which also allows for CPU (& GPU) parallelization.
 ---

 ## Features